dmentipl/plonk/docs/source/quickstart/analysis.rst

     >>> snap['dust'][0]['mass'].to('solar_mass')[0]
     9.99999999999999e-11 <Unit('solar_mass')>

-Generate a SubSnap of particles within some region.
+Generate a SubSnap with a boolean mask.

 .. code-block:: python